Tomato Farming in Polyhouse: Yield, Costs, and Handbooks

 Tomato Yield Per Acre in Polyhouses

 Many factors influence tomato yield, including climate, soil quality, water management, variety selection, pest and disease control, and the use of agricultural technology.
-According to 2021 data, yields per hectare vary globally due to these factors.
+According to Our World in Data, global yields per hectare in 2022 ranged from less than 10 tons per hectare (approximately 4 tons per acre or 8,000 pounds per acre) in traditional open-field farming to over 200 tons per hectare (approximately 80 tons per acre or 1,60,000 lbs per acre) in advanced greenhouse farming systems.

-For instance, land-scarce developed countries like those in Western Europe often use greenhouse technology, achieving yields of over 900 tons per acre (or 400 tons per hectare).
-In contrast, less developed areas employing traditional open-field farming, such as African regions, might see yields as low as a few tons per hectare or acre.
+For instance, land-scarce developed countries like those in Western Europe often use greenhouse and indoor or vertical farming technology, achieving yields of over 200 tons per hectare (approximately 80 tons per acre or 1,60,000 lbs per acre).
+In contrast, less developed areas employing traditional open-field farming, such as African regions, might see yields of less than 10 tons per hectare (4 tons per acre or 8000 pounds per acre).

 Advanced greenhouse systems can boost yields even in limited land situations.
-Skilled greenhouse growers can produce around 40 kg per square meter (equivalent to 988 kg per acre).
-Vertical farming, which makes better use of space, can push yields to over 100 kg per square meter (or 2500 kg per hectare).
+Skilled greenhouse growers can produce around 40 kg per square meter (400 tons per hectare, 160 tons per acre, or 320,000 lbs per acre).
+Vertical farming, which makes better use of space, can even push yields to over 100 kg per square meter (1,000 tons per hectare, 400 tons per acre, or 800,000 lbs per acre).

 Tomato farming in high-tech greenhouse